Plant Type

 Construction of the first solar plant of the Rio Mesa SEGF was expected to start in the fourth quarter of 2013.
 The second plant was scheduled to be launched for construction in the first quarter of 2014.

 Local workers were to be hired for the construction.
-The project was expected to create more than 1,700 construction jobs, and 100 operation and maintenance jobs.
+The project was expected to create more than 1,700 construction jobs as well as 100 operation and maintenance jobs.

 The Rio Mesa SEGF was expected to have two concentrating solar power plants and associated facilities built on 3,805 acres of land.
 Each plant was supposed to have an installed capacity of 250MW.

-Each plant was also to have an auxiliary gas fired boiler for parallel operation when the primary boiler is fully-loaded.
+Each plant was also to have an auxiliary gas-fired boiler for parallel operation when the primary boiler was fully loaded.

 Infrastructure common to the two solar plants was expected to include combined administration, control and maintenance facilities, a water treatment facility and a switchyard.